chromaui/chromatic-docs/permalinks.md

 ![Permalinks on the Manage screen](img/permalinks.png)

-### Visibility
+### Share permalinks with collaborators

-The visibility of your permalinks are based on your project's [visibility settings](collaborators#visibility).
+Permalink access is based on your project's [collaborators](collaborators#project-collaborators).
+Whoever is listed as a collaborator will be able to access your project.
+If your project is private, they'll need to sign in to view the permalink.

-If you want to share your links with people that don't have Chromatic credentials, you'll need set your Storybook visibility to public.
+If you want to share permalinks with people that aren't listed as collaborators, you'll need set [Storybook visibility](collaborators#visibility) to public.
+That allows anyone with a link to access a project's published Storybooks (your library, tests, and settings will remain private).

 ### Build your own permalink